 I’m asking about the end of the road, I said.

 What do I have to lose, I thought.
 She looked like she had made her fair share of mistakes.
 The rags that wrapped her body looked like the remains of three or four different sets of clothes.
-The grey of her hands and neck told me she hadn’t washed in a while, and the hair that tufted from under her tea-cosy hat looked to be the consistency of a doormat.
-No one gets like that without living through a few bad days.
+Her hands a greasy grey, the hair tufting from her scrap of hat could be doormat.
+No one gets that way without living through a few bad days.

 I shrugged.
 I feel like my life has fallen apart, I said.
 I’ve lost my job.
 My relationship went with it.
 My friends have all abandoned me and my bank wants to close my account.
 I’m pretty sure my house is going next.
 I feel like anymore I don’t exist.
 I looked at my hand.
 Do I exist?